JanLahmann/Qoffee-Maker/README.md

     - `HOMECONNECT_CLIENT_ID`: Client ID of the Home Connect Appliance
     - `HOMECONNECT_CLIENT_SECRET`: Client Secret of the Home Connect Appliance
     - `HOMECONNECT_REDIRECT_URL`: Callback URL for HomeConnect as registered in your application in HomeConnect.
 On localhost this is `http://localhost:8887/auth/callback` (the port is determined by Jupyter, `/auth/callback` is fixed)
     - `DEVICE_HA_ID`: This is the HomeConnect Appliance ID (HA ID) of your coffee machine.
-It is useful when you have mulHintle coffee machines registered in your Home Connect App.
+It is useful when you have multiple coffee machines registered in your Home Connect App.
 Leave it blank if you don't want to set it/don't know about it.
       - To get the HA IDs of your available machines start the QoffeeMaker, authenticate and then, type http://{YOUR_IP_ADRESS}:8887/machines into your browser.
 You will get an response with all your appliances and HA IDs.
     - `IBMQ_API_KEY`: the API Key for [IBM Quantum](https://quantum-computing.ibm.com/account)